finkelbert/ProPer_Projekt/README.md

 + **strengThresh**: Determine the effective floor for the periodic fraction.
 Values under this threshold do not count as periodic at all (akin to Praat's *voicing threshold*).
 This floor can be as high as 0.5 (50%) of the autocorrelation similarity strength.
 However, we recommend keeping it at 0.25 (25%) and only adjust this parameter if you know that it is needed.

-+ **relTo**: Choose "stim", "speaker" or "data" to determine if the above-mentioned percentage-based thresholds are calculated for each stimulus relative to itself ("stim"), to speaker-defined sets of the same speaker ("speaker") or, in the case of a single recording session with a single speaker, relative to the whole data set ("data").
++ **relTo**: Choose "token", "speaker" or "data" to determine if the above-mentioned percentage-based thresholds are calculated for each token relative to itself ("token"), to speaker-defined sets of the same speaker ("speaker") or, in the case of a single recording session with a single speaker, relative to the whole data set ("data").

 Note that we create 4 flavors of smoothing for the periodic energy curve.
 We use low-pass filters of 20Hz, 12Hz, 8Hz and 5Hz to achieve smoothing in intervals of 50, 83, 125 and 200 ms sizes (respectively).
 The 20Hz smoothing is targeting segmental-size intervals (as short as 50 ms), while the 5Hz smoothing is targeting syllable-size intervals (at 200 ms).
 We provide 2 more smoothing stages in between those two ends of the spectrum with 8Hz and 12Hz low-pass filters.[^smoothing]